 If you feel that we have not dealt with your petition properly, the petition organiser has the right to request that the Council's relevant Overview and Scrutiny Committee/Scrutiny Programme Board review the steps that the Council has taken in response to your petition.
+It is helpful to everyone, and can improve the prospects for a review if the petition organiser gives a short explanation of the reasons why the Council's response is not considered to be adequate.
 The Overview and Scrutiny Committee/Scrutiny Programme Board will consider your request within 30 days of receiving it.
-Should the Overview and Scrutiny Committee/Scrutiny Programme Board determine we have not dealt with your petition adequately it may use any of its powers to deal with the matter.
+ShouldIf the Overview and Scrutiny Committee/Scrutiny Programme Board determine we have not dealt with your petition adequately it may use any of its powers to deal with resolve the matter.
 These powers include instigating an investigation, making recommendation to the Council and Cabinet and/or arranging for the matter to be considered at a meeting of the full Council.